klschoef/divexplore/README.md

 npm i
 npm start
 ```
 ---

 # <p align="center">Frontend</p>
 <p align="center">This section handles the frontend setup, as well as the connection with the DRES servers.</p>

-## ⚙️ OpenAPI Integration/DRES setup
+## 🚀 Getting Started
+In order to launch the frontend, the DRES-relevant TypeScript files have to be installed.
+Additionally, like in the middleware, a config file has to be created.

+### Prerequisites
 These files are needed to allow for a connection to the DRES servers, used during competitions like the VBS and IVR4B.
 Execute these one after the other to set up the necessary prerequisites.
 ```bash
 cd frontend
 npm install @openapitools/openapi-generator-cli -g